PrizesBelow is a list of prizes that you may wish to apply for in the course of your freshman studies

 ANNE O’CATHASAIGH PRIZE

 This prize was founded in 2003 in memory of Anne O’Cathasaigh and is awarded annually for an essay (c.
 5,000 words) on W.B.
 Yeats.
 Value, €400.
-Essays should reach the Head of Discipline of the School of English by 31st January 2018.
-Topic for 2018: Yeats and Humour
+Essays should reach the Head of Discipline of the School of English by 31st January 2020.
+Topic for 2020: Yeats as a Victorian writer

 This prize was founded in 1921 by a bequest from Miss A.G.
 Woolson of Portland, U.S.A.
 It is awarded triennially by the Board on the recommendation of a committee for the best essay on either (a) an English author of Irish descent, or (b) the seats of learning in Ireland prior to 900 a.d.
 The committee consists of the Regius Professor of Greek and the Professors of Latin and English Literature.
 A candidate must be of Irish birth or have been domiciled in Ireland for at least ten years.
 The candidate must also be an undergraduate of the University or a graduate of not more than five years’ standing.
 The next award will be made in 2021 and essays must reach the Registrar before 1 October 2020.
 Value, €1,905.

 Composition prizes are awarded each year to Junior and Senior Freshman students in the School of English (2 prizes), the Departments of French (6), Germanic Studies (6), Hispanic Studies (4), Irish and Celtic Languages (4), Italian (4), and Russian and Slavonic Studies (4), following two-subject moderatorship, European studies, computer science and language and single honor courses.
 If sufficient merit is shown, two additional prizes may be awarded in English and in French.
 One prize for composition in English is awarded to Sophisters.
 Value, €40 each.
 Each prize may be divided between students of equal merit.